Warter C. E. Primary School

 Mathematics

 The mathematics provision at Warter has seen significant changes since the beginning of the school year.
 All children (from Nursery to Year 6) are now taught using a ‘mastery approach’ which aims to provide children with a deep, secure and adaptable understanding of mathematics.
 Our curriculum has been designed using a sequential, small steps approach that ensures both coherence and consistency within and across all year groups.
-From Year 1 to Year 6, our curriculum map is informed by the ‘National Centre for Excellence in the Teaching of Mathematics’ (NCETM) curriculum map, which forms the basis for our lessons.
-This resource follows a research-based approach to the teaching of maths and provides guidance on the delivery of each concept, including stem sentences, models and visual tools, as well as key vocabulary.
+From Year 1 to Year 6, our curriculum follows a research-based approach to the teaching of maths and provides guidance on the delivery of each concept, including stem sentences, models and visual tools, as well as key vocabulary.

 Our curriculum develops children’s fluency, reasoning and problem solving skills, with procedural fluency and conceptual understanding being developed in tandem.
 Lessons are broken down into small, connected steps that gradually unfold the concept, providing access for all children and leading to a generalisation of the concept and the ability to apply the concept in a range of contexts.
 The structure and connections within the mathematics are emphasised, so that pupils develop deep learning that can be sustained.